Wednesday, September 28, 2011

 Welcome Weekend - Santa Clara University

 I was really taken in to watch over the heads of these 3,000 students with their families preparing to go through their world journey.
-I know that graduation is an accomplishment, I am glad I was able to see the fresh start, beginning journey of these students' yesterday.What lies ahead each of them?
+I know that graduation is a big deal and an accomplishment, I am glad I was able to see the fresh start, beginning journey of these students' yesterday.What lies ahead each of them?

 Traveling?
 Yes, people are now traveling to get situated in Universities across USA for the 8-9 months.
 Congratulations to these students with their choices!
 And, good luck and enjoy your college years!